When is the ball a local pessimum for covering?: Primitive simplices and semieutaxy

 The Voronoi polytope $P_\mathbf{l}$ of a lattice point $\mathbf{l}\in\Lambda$ is the set of all points for which $\mathbf{l}$ is the closest lattice point, that is, $P_\mathbf{l}=\{\mathbf{x}\in\mathbb{R}^n : ||\mathbf{x}-\mathbf{l}||\le||\mathbf{x}-\mathbf{l'}||\text{ for all } \mathbf{l'}\in\Lambda\}$.
 Note that $P_\mathbf{l}=P_0+\mathbf{l}$.
 The Voronoi polytopes of the lattice points of $\Lambda$ form the cells of a $\Lambda$-periodic honeycomb, which we call the Voronoi honeycomb of $\Lambda$.
-If the combinatorial type of the Voronoi polytope $P_0$ (equivalently, the combinatorial type of the Voronoi honeycomb) is the same as for all lattices in a neighborhood of $\Lambda$, we say that $\Lambda$ is generic.
-If $\Lambda$ is generic, then each vertex of the Voronoi polytope lies at the intersection of exactly $n$ facets \cite{barnesdickson}.
-Similarly, if $\Lambda$ is generic, then each vertex of the Voronoi honeycomb lies at the intersection of $n+1$ cells.
+If the combinatorial type of the Voronoi polytope $P_0$ (equivalently, the combinatorial type of the Voronoi honeycomb) is the same as for all lattices in a neighborhood of $\Lambda$, we say that $\Lambda$ is simple.
+If $\Lambda$ is simple, then each vertex of the Voronoi honeycomb lies at the intersection of $n+1$ cells \cite{barnesdickson}.
 Therefore, modulo translations by vectors of $\Lambda$, each vertex of the Voronoi polytope $P_0$ is equivalent to exactly $n$ others and all equivalent vertices are equidistant from the origin.
-Therefore, the Voronoi polytope can be described as the convex hull of simplices, each with a circumscribing sphere centered at the origin.
+Therefore, the Voronoi polytope can be described as the convex hull of simplices, each with a circumscribing sphere centered at the origin and with vertex separations in $\Lambda$.
 We call these simplices the primitive simplices of $\Lambda$.
-Note that $-S$ is a primitive simplex of $\Lambda$ whenever $S$ is.
+Whenever $S$ is a primitive simplex of $\Lambda$, so is $-S$.

 A Delone simplex of $\Lambda$ whose circumcenter is at some vertex $\mathbf{x}$ of $P_0$, when translated by $-\mathbf{x}$, is simply $-S$, where $S$ is the unique primitive simplex with vertex $\mathbf{x}$.
-Since the Delone triangulation retains its combinatorics for nearby lattices $T\Lambda$, where $||T-\idd||$ is small enough, the primitive simplices of $T\Lambda$ are simply translates of the images under $T$ of the primitive simplices of $\Lambda$.
+For a simple lattice, the Delone triangulation retains its combinatorics for nearby lattices $T\Lambda$, where $||T-\idd||$ is small enough, and the primitive simplices of $T\Lambda$ are simply translates of the images under $T$ of the primitive simplices of $\Lambda$.